As an Amazon Associate I earn from qualifying purchases.

-I’ve found that my favorite carriers are adjustable.
+I’ve found that my favorite baby carriers are adjustable.
 Being able to tighten or loosen your baby carrier will allow you to accommodate for your baby’s size along with your size.
 Let’s be real for a second: nothing sounds worse than having a baby breastfeed in a tiny baby carrier, smushing their face up against your chest.

 Take my word for it: get an adjustable carrier.
 Or, at least one that stretches!

 The coverage feature tends to be one of personal preference.
-I never had a problem nursing my little boy or girl in public, but I always preferred to cover myself up while doing so.
+I never had a problem breastfeeding my little boy or girl in public, but I always preferred to cover myself up while doing so.
 Some moms don’t mind, and some mind a lot – and both are okay!

 If you’re like me and prefer some privacy along with your convenience, you should check out baby carriers that offer extra coverage for feeding time.
 Not only does this let you feed right where you are, but attached coverage means one less thing to pack and carry.

 At the same time, some moms just love when all of their gear matches.
-If you have a blue stroller, a blue car seat, and a blue baby bag, why not match your carrier?
+If you have a blue stroller, a blue car seat, and a blue diaper bag, why not match your carrier?

 Again, this is something that is a personal preference, but if you can get your baby carrier in your favorite style, my bet is that you’re going to go for it like the awesome mom you are (or will be!).

 There are a few different styles of baby carriers that are all good in different ways.
-I’ll go through the main styles and give you a brief low-down on what they are and how they’re helpful.
+I’ll go through the main types and give you a brief low-down on what they are and how they’re helpful.